Essential Issues to Resolve Before Beginning Your Photography Trip

 Ok, so after looking at a bunch of photos on Instagram, Facebook, Pinterest, etc., you’ve decided where you want to go.
 Great, now you need to know when you want to go there and why.
 The right time to be somewhere is not always obvious.
 This is when the real research begins.

-Some locations have some nice books that have been published, like Photographing Oregon, Photographing Yosemite, etc. I have found these books are well worth having and have always got some good information from them.
+Some locations have some nice books that have been published, like Photographing Oregon, Photographing Yosemite, etc. I have found these books are well worth having and have always got a few nuggets of good information in them.

 4. Potential Shooting Locations